webarch-coop/ansible-role-systemd/README.md

 The only required variables is `name`, see the [meta/argument_specs.yml](meta/argument_specs.yml) for the variable types.

-For each service required `.deb` packages can be specified, the state of the service can be specified and the files to be created / amended and their content in YAML, which will be converted into ini format using the [templates/unit.j2](templates/unit.j2) template.
+For each service required `.deb` packages, the state of the service and the files to be created / amended and their content in YAML can be specified.

 Files are read using the [JC ini parser](https://kellyjonbrazil.github.io/jc/docs/parsers/ini) and only updated if the `conf` is to be changed.

+Files can have one of three states set:

+* `absent` - file deleted.
+* `edited` - edit an existing file.
+* `templated` - create a file if one does not exist or replace an existing one.

+The `edited` option uses the [Ansible ini module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html) to change or add specified variables, howveer it can't remove variables, unlike the `templated` option it preserves existing comments the file.

+The `templated` option generates the systemd file using the [templates/unit.j2](templates/unit.j2) template.

 When files are updated or deleted backups are created based on the existing file name but prefixed with a leading `.` and suffixed with a timestamp in ISO8601 format and the file extension `.bak`.